Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Abstract

 \section{Abstract}

 Large optical reconfigurable intelligent surfaces (ORISs) are proposed for employment on building rooftops to facilitate free-space quantum key distribution (QKD) between high-altitude platforms (HAPs) and low-altitude platforms (LAPs).
 Due to practical constraints, the communication terminals can only be positioned beneath the LAPs, preventing direct upward links to HAPs.
 By deploying ORISs on rooftops to reflect the beam arriving from HAPs towards LAPs from below, reliable HAP-to-LAP links can be established.
 To accurately characterize the optical beam propagation, we develop an analytical channel model based on extended Huygens-Fresnel principles for representing both the atmospheric turbulence effects and the hovering fluctuations of LAPs.
-This model facilitates adaptive ORIS beam-width control through linear, quadratic, and focusing phase shifts, which are capable of effectively mitigating the detrimental effects of beam broadening and pointing errors (PE).
-Furthermore, we derive a closed-form expression for the information-theoretic bound of the QKD secret key rate (SKR) of the HAP-to-LAP links.
+This model facilitates adaptive ORIS beam-width control through linear, quadratic, and focusing phase shifts, which are capable of effectively mitigating the detrimental effects of beam broadening and pointing errors (PE). {Consequently, the information-theoretic bound of the secret key rate and the security performance of a decoy-state QKD protocol are analyzed}.
 Our findings demonstrate that quadratic phase shifts enhance the SKR at high HAP-ORIS zenith angles or mild PE conditions by narrowing the beam to optimal sizes.
-By contrast, linear phase shifts are advantageous at low HAP-ORIS zenith angles under moderate-to-high PE by diverging the beam to mitigate LAP fluctuations.
+By contrast, linear phase shifts are advantageous at low HAP-ORIS zenith angles {or} moderate-to-high PE by diverging the beam to mitigate LAP fluctuations.